 Following a successful collegiate career, Horner signed a free agent minor league contract to play wit the Springfield/Ozark Mountain Ducks of the Central Baseball League.
 In his first professional season, Horner compiled a team-best 2.25 ERA and became the number two starter in the rotation.
 After the sale of the team, Horner signed in the off-season with the Kansas City T-Bones of the Northern League.

 Horner graduated from Central Missouri with a degree in finance, and earned his master’s in business administration from St. Mary’s University.

 Horner and his wife, Katie, reside in Olathe Kan.
-The couple has a eight-year old daughter, Halee Ann, and a five-year old son, Hunter Steven.
+The couple has a 10-year old daughter, Halee Ann, and a seven-year old son, Hunter Steven.